Fast, effortless and 100% online.

 Again, this depends on whether you choose to set up as a sole trader or a limited company:

-👉 As a sole trader, you’ll pay income tax and class 2 and class 4 national insurance on your profits.
+👉 As a sole trader, you’ll pay income tax and Class 2 (being scrapped from 6 April 2024), and Class 4 National Insurance on your profits.
 You’ll pay this through an annual tax return.
 But only if you earn over £1,000 in profit each year.
 If not, you won’t need to report this income.
 This is called the Trading Allowance.

 👉 When you register your limited company, it’ll automatically be registered for corporation tax.
 There are two rates: 19% if your company makes over £50,000 a year, and 25% if it makes more.